vadomen/payment_app/README.md

 The 'Client' and 'Server' folders represent 2 parts of the application.

-Install required dependancies by running "npm install" inside each of 2 folders.
+Install required dependancies by running "npm install" inside both folders.

-To run each of these please enters the next commands in the console:
+Then, to run applications please enters the next commands in the console:

 1) Unside the 'server' folder :
   node app.js